5 Sonoma County Distilleries You Should Know

 Sonoma Brothers is an artisan distillery that's the dream of Chris Matthies, a Santa Rosa firefighter, and his twin brother, Brandon, a Santa Rosa police officer.
 Their first batch of vodka was released in summer 2015, followed by bourbon and gin in January 2016.

-Their tasting room is open by appointment only Monday to Thursday and 11 a.m.-4 p.m.
-Friday and Saturday.
+Their tasting room is open by appointment only.
 Looking for the sippy stuff?
-You can find it at Sonoma County Oliver's Markets, and at restaurants like KIN Windsor in Windsor and Stout Brothers Irish Pub in Santa Rosa.
+You can find it at Sonoma County Oliver's Markets, and at restaurants like KIN in Windsor.